fernando-mc/python3-workshop/part1.md

 ## Part 1

-With Python v3.7.4 and VS Code installed we can get stardted learning Python!
+With Python v3.7.4 and VS Code installed we can get started learning Python!

 As you go through this guide, you will see different sections that look like this: